Throw a Great Budget Friendly Super Bowl Party

 by Travis Lofley

-Super Bowl 50 is this Sunday!
-Wow, can you believe the Super Bowl is half a century old?
-What better excuse can anyone have to throw a great party then on the 50th anniversary of America’s most popular non-official holiday?
-So if you're getting together with friends and family to root for the Carolina Panthers or the Denver Broncos this Sunday - or maybe to just watch the commercials - we want to help you prepare for that great party without breaking the bank.
+Super Bowl LI is February 5th!
+So if you're getting together with friends and family to root for the New England Patriots or the Atlanta Falcons this Sunday - or maybe to just watch the commercials - we want to help you prepare for that great party without breaking the bank.
 Here are five tips to throwing a fabulous Super Bowl bash on a budget.

 Spread the wealth – or in this case, spread the responsibilities.
 Having a potluck allows everyone to chip in with food, relieves the pressure of just one person trying to organize everything, and it also spreads out the total costs.
 Just ask everyone to bring a snack and a drink big enough to share with other guests.
 Set up a big table where you can display all of the food everyone brings.
 Having a large table with tons of food on it makes for a great centerpiece to any party.
 Be sure to make plenty of space in your refrigerator ahead of time in case any dishes need to be refrigerated and make sure there’s plenty of ice for the drinks.